 The current limitations of this study are inherent to its methodology.
 Since recruitment of practices is not random, there may be selection bias in our results, meaning generalisability to the entire UK population of veterinary visiting dogs and cats is not possible.
 In addition, population statistics for companion animals in the UK are generally poor or unavailable, such that our results cannot be described by incidence; this may change as compulsory microchipping of dogs has recently come into legislation [38].
 Some postcode areas have relatively small amounts of data and were excluded from our analyses.
-However, the fact that 56% (70 of 124) of postcode areas contributed more than 5,000 EHRs during the study period, and that 42% (52 out of 124) of areas contributed more than 10,000 EHRs suggests that we already have good data coverage for large parts of Great Britain.
+However, the fact that 56% (70 of 124) of postcode areas contributed more than 5,000 EHRs during the study period, and that 42% (52 of 124) of areas contributed more than 10,000 EHRs suggests that we already have good data coverage for large parts of Great Britain.
 As SAVSNET continues to expand through clinic recruitment, we believe that the spatial distribution of clinics and the number of EHRs collected will become more homogenous.
 Our data will always underestimate true tick activity on companion animals, and veterinary surgeons or nurses rarely record the tick species in EHR.
 In addition, like other studies that define a tick’s location by the pet owner’s postcode [6], our results should be seen as a proxy for tick activity at a given geographical area, rather than the location where the animal necessarily acquired the tick.

 Despite these current limitations, we believe this form of surveillance offers some real benefits.
 Using EHRs is very passive in nature, as once a veterinary clinic has been enrolled, no changes in clinician behaviour need occur for the data to be captured.
 This data is collected in real-time, with the only rate-limiting step currently being the time taken to verify the strict case definition.
+Research is currently being undertaken to enhance the specificity of our free text analysis approach by utilising natural language processing, this will improve the level of automation and reduce the number of cases to be verified.
 Compared to systems that rely on the general public identifying a tick, ticks recorded in EHRs are identified by a qualified health care professional [9].
 There is also minimal labour required, except the upkeep of a system to collect the EHRs on which it relies.
-As our results are similar to previous surveillance and field work performed in the UK, we believe that they do provide a novel and complementary approach for tick surveillance that could be adopted by other countries where mature pet animal EHRs exist.
+As our results are similar to previous surveillance and field work performed in the UK, we believe that this method provides a novel and complementary approach for tick surveillance that could be adopted by other countries where mature pet animal EHRs exist.
 As more clinics are recruited the representativeness of such systems can be improved.
-Linking data through postcode to other data sources, will provide new opportunities to understand the effect of climate change and land use changes on the distribution and activity levels of ticks [34,35,39–41].
+Linking data through postcode to other data sources, such as habitat type and localised meteorological data, will provide new opportunities to understand the effect of climate change and land use changes on the distribution and activity levels of ticks [34,35,39–41].

 In summary, this study shows how the passive real-time collection of companion animal EHRs can provide efficient, accurate and novel data on tick activity in a large national sentinel population of companion animals.
 We highlight for the first time, temporal differences of tick exposure between domesticated cats and dogs.
-As the availability of EHRs increases, such methodology can provide a comprehensive temporal and spatial understanding of tick activity, and in combination with other systems already in place, we believe can further inform real-time tick and TBD risk models, aiding a ‘One-Health’ approach for public health messaging and tick control.
+As the availability of EHRs increases, such methodology can provide a comprehensive temporal and spatial understanding of tick activity, and in combination with other systems already in place, has the potential to further inform tick and TBD risk models, aiding a ‘One-Health’ approach for public health messaging and tick control.

 List of Abbreviations